 - Greek fries topped with melted feta cheese

-Here are some restaurants I would recommend from each of the island I visited:
+Here are some restaurants I would recommend from each of the islands I visited:

 Oroscopo Restaurant (Athens) – Kefte dish and grilled octopus